 Regulatory Capacities (reactivity) Postural Control for Functions Response to the Sounds, Gestures and Verbal Communication (in back and forth reciprocal interactions for communication) Use of Vocalizations, Gestures, Words and Language Communication (in back and forth reciprocal interactions for communication) Response to Visual Environment Praxis - Executive Function - Prefrontal cortex orchestrating information for function.
 Indicate: +1 = hyper -1 = hypo ± = both Re: responsivity in each sensory domain: -Auditory -Visual -Tactile -Vestibular -Proprioceptive -Odors -Tastes Dominant Functional Profile (Describe): Can sequence purposeful gestures and actions to obtain desires, to - 1.
 Simple physical actions to indicate desires (gaze, reach) 2.
 Physically mirror gestures 3.
 Physically mirtate gesture 4.
 Imitate physical actions with purpose.
 5. Obtain desires 6.
 Problem solve steps with body to move in space to interact with people & objects in environment • for exploration. • for function and purposeful use of toys • for self help • for back and forth interactions with family and peers. • (#steps_recorded) Observations of the child's ability to attune & orient to the auditory environment, to affect & gestures, & to comprehend words (w) with benefit of signs/gestures (s) and/or visual (v) strategies.
 1. Orient to the auditory source in the environment (auditory figure ground).
 2. Attune to key tones in another's vocalizations.
 3. Respond to key gestures in another's interaction.
 4. Respond to key words in another's interaction.
 5. Switch auditory attention back and forth between self and others (self monitor, other monitor & integration) 6.
-Follow directions (record # The child uses: 1.
+Follow directions (record # ).
+7. Understand questions (how, who, what, where, when, what if, if then).
+8. Engage in conversations with abstract ideas.
+The child uses: 1.
 Mirror vocalizations with the intention to communicate.
 2. Mirror gestures with the intention to communicate.
 3. Intentional use of unique non-verbal gestures to convey intentions.
 4. Intentional use of affective tones and sounds to convey intentions.
 5. Uses single meaningful words to convey intentions, actions and desires.
 6. Uses two-word phrases meaningfully.
 7. Uses sentences meaningfully.
 8. Uses phrases and sentences in back and forth exchanges with a logical flow.
 The child uses visual spatial strategies systematically to explore and discriminate desired objects.
 The child can 1.
 Observe and focus on desired object 2.
 Alternate gaze (initiate joint attention visually) 3.
 Follow another's gaze to determine the object of their attention and their intent. (respond visually) 4.
 Switch visual attention back and forth between self and other (self monitor, other monitor & integration) 5.
 Differentiate salient visual stimuli (visual figure ground) 6.
 Actively search for object she sees hidden.
 7. Can explore two areas of room and search for desired object 8.
 Can explore more than two areas with active visual assessment of space, shape and materials.
-Praxis encompasses all of these individual processing differences as it depends on the child's - I Ideation Planning Execution Adaptation I Initiates ideas in play w/ clear goals & purpose.
-Is able to associate sensory perceptions from the body, visual system, & auditory system to develop a plan.
-Develop steps of the sequence (# steps 1, 2,3, 4) Execute steps & persist.
-Adapt plan if it does not work or is interfered with by another's action.
+Praxis encompasses all of these individual processing differences as it depends on the child's - - Ideation - Planning - Sequencing - Execution - Adaptation 1.
+Initiates ideas in play w/ clear goals & purpose.
+2. Is able to associate sensory perceptions from the body, visual system, & auditory system to develop a plan.
+3. Develop steps of the sequence (# steps 1, 2,3, 4) 4.
+Execute steps & persist.
+5. Adapt plan if it does not work or is interfered with by another's action.

-^{} Praxis is the moment from which one faces the future with the resources gained from the past experiences.
+\ Praxis is the moment from which one faces the future with the resources gained from the past experiences.